 At Lanchester we have implemented a Singapore teaching approach to Maths from reception upwards.
-The schemes we have adopted are Inspire Maths along with White Rose, which both have a high focus on children mastering and having a deeper understanding of mathematical concepts with a range of topics.
+The scheme we have adopted is the Hertfordshire ESSENTIALmaths which has a high focus on children mastering and having a deeper understanding of mathematical concepts with a range of topics.

 These enable our children to develop critical thinking skills, make mathematical connections and become confident mathematicians through a concrete-pictorial-abstract approach.

-Our pupil textbooks provides an approach that scaffolds learning of each topic, through each learning objective and provides practise guided activities which enable our children to develop the skills taught within their Maths Journals.
-Lessons are carefully structured to reinforce concepts introduced in the pupil textbooks.
+Our teaching provides an approach that scaffolds learning of each topic, through each learning objective and provides practise guided activities which enable our children to develop their skills.
+Lessons are carefully structured to reinforce concepts and secure understanding.

 At the end of each topic children complete their assessments based on strategies we have learnt through the week.
 These support teachers to gain an overview of their children’s understanding and develop a record of each child’s individual progress.
 These assessments allow us to identify gaps for immediate intervention and opportunities for further practise or extra challenge.

 This scheme enables us to provide children with more opportunities to develop their mathematical vocabulary at the start of each topic and build on their existing knowledge of concepts and vocabulary.

 - Develops children’s practical learning skills providing an opportunity to show a more pictorial based learning.

 - Enables children to build their mathematical vocabulary.

 - Creates an opportunity for higher order questioning and mastery of topics.